HAGA CLIC AQUÍ PARA LEER EN ESPAÑOL

 - Provide proof of residency that contains a valid address which matches the address used on your voter registration form.

 - Provide a photo I.D. card.
-Note: you cannot sign the Personal Identification Affidavit in place of providing accepted photo identification if you are registering to vote in person on the day of the election.
+Note: you cannot sign the Personal Identification Affidavit in place of photo I.D. if you are registering in person on Election Day.

 Documents Accepted to Prove Residency:

 - A valid Idaho driver’s license was issued through the Idaho Department of Transportation.